processing/processing-pi-website/content/tutorial/camera/index.md

 Connect the camera to the Pi.
 Be sure to turn off the Pi and disconnect it from power before connecting the camera.
 After the camera is connected, boot up the Pi and enable the camera interface in `raspi-config` tool:

+TODO (GH): I would suggest using the (GUI) Raspberry Pi configuration tool instead, perhaps you could include a screenshot of this

 {{< figure src="raspi-config.png" class="center"  title="Enabling the camera interface on the Pi" >}}

 When a Raspberry Pi Camera is used, GL Video library needs a special driver to be enabled on the operating system level.
 Add the line `"bcm2835_v4l2"` (without quotation marks) to the file `/etc/modules`.
+This can be accomplished by executing the following in a terminal window:

+    echo "bcm2835_v4l2" | sudo tee -a /etc/modules >/dev/null

 After a restart you should be able to use the camera in Processing.